Danil1994/ANC_test_tsak/README.md

 8. Database configuration:
    By default, this project uses SQLite.
    If you want to use another database, configure your database settings in settings.py.
-   Run migrations:

-9. Run: python manage.py migrate.
+9. Run migrations : python manage.py migrate.

 ## Run